Blue C.R.E.W. - Cops & Rangers Educating Waterloo Region

 Teddy Bear Toss

-Join us for the 24th Annual Kitchener Rangers Teddy Bear Toss on Tuesday, December 11 when the Rangers play host to the Oshawa Generals.
-Bring a new or gently used teddy bear to the game and immediately following the Rangers first goal, throw your bear onto the ice surface.
-Bears will then be collected & turned over to local charitable organizations just in time for Christmas.
+The 24th Annual Kitchener Rangers Teddy Bear Toss happened on Tuesday, December 11 when the Rangers played host to the Oshawa Generals.
+Fans brought a new or gently used teddy bear to the game and immediately following the Rangers first goal, threw their bear onto the ice surface.
+Bears were collected & are currently being turned over to local charitable organizations just in time for Christmas.

 Teddy Bear Guidelines & Restrictions

 - SIZE: The most asked for bears are the small to medium-large!
 Giant bears are fun, but are harder to rehome.

 - MATERIAL: Steer clear of any bears with battery packs or larger hard surfaces.
 The toss is meant to be enjoyable for all fans and throwing a hard object could cause injury to someone in the crowd.
 Fluffy and soft is the way to go!